-Successful completion of the physician assistant program qualifies the student to make application to take the Physician Assistant National Certifying Examination (PANCE) and subsequently apply for licensure in any of the United States.
+Successful completion of the Physician Assistant Program qualifies the student to make application to take the Physician Assistant National Certifying Examination (PANCE) and subsequently apply for licensure anywhere in the United States.
 However, any disciplinary action, arrest, charge, addiction, or impairment may result in denial of licensure as a physician assistant.